karmacarlos/rancid-tomatillos/README.md

 6) Clone down the [Rancid Tomatillos API](https://github.com/jhortizu01/rancid-tomatillos-api)
 7) In a seperate terminal run `npm install`
 8) Run `npm start`

+To run Cypress tests:
+1) In a seperate terminal, run `npm run cypress`
+2) Cypress browser will load, choose a test and see the results

 ## Code Architecture